MurdoMaclachlan/ToR-Repost-Collection/README.md

 The original repository was created by **/u/VoidCraftedGaming**; much credit to him. **/u/MurdoMaclachlan** forked the repository after activity in it died.

-For a list of wanted templates, see [here](https://github.com/MurdoMaclachlan/ToR-Repost-Collection/blob/master/WANTED_TEMPLATES.md).
+For information regarding wanted templates, see [here](https://github.com/MurdoMaclachlan/ToR-Repost-Collection/blob/master/WANTED_TEMPLATES.md).

 ---